-Head & Face Injuries
+Head Injuries In Sport

 If you have sustained any kind of head injury it is always advisable to seek medical attention.
 A direct blow to the head can be a minor injury right through to something more serious or even death.
 Below we outline the more common head injuries including concussion as well as sports injuries affecting the face, eyes and ears.

 Head injuries in sport can range from a mild headache caused by impact or dehydration up to sereve concussion or worse.
 Head injury should always be taken seriously and medical attention should be sought.
 Symptoms may also develop over time where the player feels ok initially but over the next few days more noticeable symptoms occur or become worse.
 Below we list a number of sports injuries causing head injury.